ZaQuarius15/programming-univbasics-4-array-concept-review/README.md

 > who are reading documentation understand how something works.
 You'll see it a
 > lot in technical documentation.

-## Create Arrays in Ruby
+## Create `Array`s in Ruby

-OK, now that we've learned to work with Ruby `Arrays` that are created for us, by printing them out and accessing their elements, let's make our own `Array`.
+OK, now that we've learned to work with Ruby `Arrays` that are created for us by printing them out and accessing their elements, let's make our own `Array`.

 Ruby has two ways to create `Array`s from scratch: